kwing25/kwing25/README.md

 - ✨ Interests...
 Front End Code, UI, Making the Web look beautiful 🖥
 <img src="https://emojis.slackmojis.com/emojis/images/1615414387/19292/paint.gif?1615414387" height="23px" width="26px">.
 Making the Web Accessible for everyone and to work with a diverse and talented community of coders.
-Trying to make the a better 🌎 place .
+Trying to make the 🌎 better place .

 - ⚡ Fun fact: Comic Book 🎥💚 & Overall Geek 🤓